By Tom Veatch

 Even so, if there are two staking pools pro and con regarding some principle or issue, the winner may or may not be the bigger pool, but each pool will at least help to organize, publicize, and catalyze their positions.
 Also counteradvocates wanting to not see the muscular alternatives arise, will seek accommodations within the system so as not to face escalation.

-In summary, here is proposed a space of advocacy outside the institutions of government which nonetheless can influence the institutions of government more or less directly and through mass participation, irrespective of the criminal, backward, or broken state of said institutions.
-Things do work locally for the local people and power structures, sure, perhaps only for the close associates of a despot in the vast slums of some benighted country, but if everyone, even there, behind their masks of submission, were nevertheless on board with removing or upgrading that despot and that corrupt system, with staked value tied to change and outcomes, wouldn't it tend to become a better world?
+While things may indeed work locally for the local people and power structures, if only for the close associates of a despot in the vast slums of some benighted country, but if everyone, even there, behind their masks of submission, were nevertheless on board with removing or upgrading that despot and that corrupt system, with staked value tied to change and outcomes, wouldn't it tend to become a better world?

 I suspect so.
 Thus, this small essay, to provoke thought and, I hope, change -- for the better.